 Obsessed with Sinners: A Night in New Orleans’ Blues Scene

-Feeling exasperated, happy and content after watching movie Sinners twice.
 I want more, I’m obsessed with the magic of Cinema.
 I should go back to the old grounds of New Orleans.
-My first date in Louisiana was with a southern woman from Mississippi.
+Not sure why but it takes me back to my first date in Louisiana was with a southern woman from Mississippi.
 We used to walk aimlessly for hours around the French quarter exploring food options.

 We looked at each other stupefied.
 We just sat there the entire afternoon in absolute awe.
 We didn’t budge.
 Neither the cigar smoke or heavy smell of Alcohol bothered us.
 We were transported into another universe.